Sarvatra Technologies: 2020s

 In March 2020, the company employed a work from home model in response to the COVID-19 pandemic, with Agashe announcing his plans to continue with the model after the pandemic.
 In April that same year, the company reported a three-fold rise in Aadhaar-enabled cash withdrawal in rural areas amid the COVID-19 lockdown in India across its UPI, IMPS, ATM, and PoS modes.
 Around this time, the company also established a network of micro ATMs and ATM vans to populations affected by the pandemic in rural India.
 The company also provided banking support to IDBI Bank, Punjab National Bank, Bank of Maharashtra, Paytm Payments Bank, Equitas Small Finance Bank, and Jana Small Finance Bank, and further had Google Pay as a client.

 In November 2020, it was reported that the company had established a sponsorship model with the Central Bank of India that would aid the company to build a digital payment infrastructure for small rural banks and credit unions towards India's under-banked rural population as per World Bank estimates.
 By December of that year, the company had connected 50 urban cooperative banks to its UPI platform.
+Between 2021 and 2024, the company's reports on the adoption of digital payment solutions in India since the COVID-19 pandemic were cited by various academic sources.

 In 2023, the company announced its collaboration with ICICI Bank, IDFC First Bank and Pine Labs to provide payments support to foreign travellers to the 2023 G20 New Delhi summit by issuing UPI enabled mobile payment wallets at Indira Gandhi International Airport in New Delhi, Chhatrapati Shivaji Maharaj International Airport in Mumbai, and Kempegowda International Airport in Bangalore.
+In March 2023, an Institute of Electrical and Electronics Engineers conference paper presented in Erode used the company's requests for proposals in its study of natural language processing.
 By 2024, the company's PaaS product was installed in 600 banks across India.
 In February 2024, the company announced a rewards program app with British company Enigmatic Smile, with MS Dhoni as their brand ambassador.

+By 2025, the company's revenue was reported to be US$19.6 million, and was credited for contributing to Pune's reputation as an information technology hub in India.
+In November that same year, the company co-hosted an event with the FLO, the women's division of the Federation of Indian Chambers of Commerce & Industry, in digital and financial literacy for women in technology.
+By 2026, various local Indian banks were using the company's platform to provide mobile banking services such as UPI, avoiding the need for expensive government regulatory approvals to implement the technology.
+In April 2026, the company was the recipient of a Gold Stevie Award for innovation in fintech at the 13th Annual Asia-Pacific Stevie Awards held in Macau.